cloudmesh/client/docs/source/old.rst

    Arguments:

-       CLOUD  (parameterized) the name of a cloud
+       CLOUD  (parametrized) the name of a cloud

    Description:

-       Refreshes are activated on all cloudsthat are "active".
+       Refreshes are activated on all clouds that are "active".
 A cloud can be activated with the cloud command

           cloud activate CLOUD